AdamPflug/Knockout.Programmatic/ReadMe.md

 The main purpose of Knockout.Programmatic is to move from a declarative binding syntax to a programmatic one.
 This has two major benefits:
 * It allows for the javascript and html to be less tightly coupled.
-* It is easier to debug, because the data-binding process can be walked through with a debugger
+* It is easier to debug, because the data-binding process can be walked through with a debugger.

 To get started download [KnockoutJS] (http://knockoutjs.com), jQuery, and this plugin and include them on your page.